 written by Mark Bomback, Rick Jaffa, and Amanda Silver

 directed by Matt Reeves

 Alright, first things first.
-I am not the best person to review the latest two entries in the Planet of the Apes franchise, partly because I never cared much for the original films, but mostly because I thought Tim Burton’s 2001 remake was dreadful.
+I may not be the best person to review the latest two entries in the Planet of the Apes franchise, partly because I don’t remember liking any of the sequels that came after the 1968 original, but mostly because I thought Tim Burton’s 2001 remake was dreadful.
 So when Hollywood decided it was time for another reboot, I was leery.

 I’ve been asking my friend The Stillness – an avowed fanatic of all things Apes – to put aside his excellent music blog for a while so that he can write the definitive analysis on this long-running sci-fi series.
 Until then, here are my brief comments on Rise of the Planet of the Apes (2011) and Dawn of the Planet of the Apes (2014).